codecastleioteam/scriptorium-json/README.md

 fuss
 - You need to generate JSON documents with programmatically-driven keys, types, or structure
-- You're working with collections of objects that can't or won't all be in memory at the same time, and serializing them to a stream
+- You're serializing collections of objects that can't or won't all be in memory at the same time, and outputting them to a stream

 ## Getting started
 JSON Scriptorium is not yet in Maven Central.
 To include in your